Accountant Letter For A Home Loan

 - Should confirm that the firm acts as the accountant for the person who the letter is about.

-- Most accountants will require some kind of disclaimer to be in the letter to protect them from legal action in the event that the letter is inaccurate.
-Your accountant can generally write whatever kind of disclaimer they like.
+- Most accountants will require some kind of disclaimer to be in the letter to protect them from legal action.

 Most lenders will accept a faxed copy however some will require your mortgage broker to hold the original on file.